 Property Туре Description audit_type String Record type (anomalies) version String Awingu version timestamp DateTime The timestamp of the event session_id String Reference to the User Session if the user is logged in code String Anomaly code category String Anomaly category description String Anomaly description username String The username used for the login domain String Name of the Awingu domain the User Session is part of http_agent String The User-Agent header of the client ip String The IP address of the client country String The country based on GeoIP of the client geoip_latitude String The latitude based on GeoIP of the client geoip_longitude String The longitude based on GeoIP of the client fingerprint String The generated fingerprint of the client (NEW_BROWSER) attempts String The number of failed login attempts (TOO_MANY_FAILED_ATTEMPTS) distance_km String Distance in km (TRAVEL_SPEED) distance_mi String Distance in mi (TRAVEL_SPEED) speed_kmh String Speed in km/h (TRAVEL_SPEED) speed_mph String Speed in mi/h (TRAVEL_SPEED) existing_countries String A comma-separated list of countries for existing User Sessions for the user (COUNTRY_MISMATCH)

-Backup and recovery of the Awingu Database
+Backup and recovery of the Awingu Environment

-The Awingu platform allows to generate an off-site backup of the internal database.
+The Awingu platform allows to generate an off-site backup of the Awingu environment.

-This section does not apply when using an external database.
 To backup an external database, please refer to the snapshot capabilities of MS SQL or PostgreSQL.

 Backup